questaware/microemacs/src/microemacs.md

 $sscroll       Smooth scroll
 $status        Status of the last editor command
 $uarg          ESC arg to command
+$undos         The number of undoable changes to this buffer
 $version       This program version
 $winnew        A window is newly created
 $wintitle      Write only; Change the window title